88-degrees/Book-of-Changes/appendix02s2.md

 There is no correlation between lines 2 and 3, and thence the subject of 3 will hold on its upward way without condescending to 2.

-Khăng-žze finds an unsatisfactory auspice in paragraph 4.
+[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) finds an unsatisfactory auspice in paragraph 4.
 Line 4 represents a great minister who should be able to guide all to rest where they ought to be; but he can only keep himself from agitation.

 Yü Păn (Ming dynasty) says on paragraph 5:--'Words should not be uttered rashly.
 Then, when uttered, they will be found p.
 333 accordant with principle.
 But it is only the master of the virtue belonging to the due mean who can attain to this.'